 This is partly because these creatures are nocturnal, and partly because they are incredibly feisty and ferocious.

-River otters are fairly common across Florida, but if you want to see one, the Everglades isn’t the best place to go.
+River otters are fairly common across wildlife animals in Florida, but if you want to see one, the Everglades isn’t the best place to go.

 7. Burmese Python